-This section does not apply to participants of the Veterans Affairs Supportive Housing (VASH) program admitted or changing units effective January 1, 2021 (see 11.5.1).
+This section does not apply to participants of the Veterans Affairs Supportive Housing (VASH) program new admissions, moves, or changes of payment standard64 effective on or after January 1, 2021 (see 11.5.1) or the Emergency Housing Voucher Program.

-For participants in Traditional, Regulatory Assistance for Special Purpose Programs the payment standard schedule is based on HUD's Fair Market Rents.
-The payment standard schedule is updated annually.
-Increases in the payment standard will be applied at the participant's next annual recertification.
-Decreases in the payment standard will be applied at the participant's second annual recertification after the effective date of the decrease.
+For participants in Traditional, Regulatory Assistance for Special Purpose Programs the payment standard schedule is based on HUD's Fair Market Rents (FMRs) and is updated annually.